bachato/deployarr/README.md

 [![Apps Supported](images/v5/2025_11_13_deployrr_150.png)](APPS.md)

-> **📦 Note:** Starting with v6, Deployrr source code is no longer distributed from this repository.
-This repo contains documentation, changelogs, and app listings only.
-To install Deployrr, see the [Quick Start](#quick-start) section below.
-For the legacy v5 source code, see the [`v5` branch](https://github.com/SimpleHomelab/Deployrr/tree/v5).

 ## What is Deployrr?

 Deployrr revolutionizes homelab setup by automating the deployment and configuration of Docker and Docker Compose environments.
 Whether you're a homelab enthusiast or a professional sysadmin, Deployrr streamlines the process of setting up and managing your containerized applications.